Why Green Supply Chain makes sound business sense

 The first vital step is to develop, communicate and implement a corporate Sustainable Supply Chain strategy, with clearly defined targets, actions and responsibilities.
 This will involve operating, managing and monitoring every function - seeking to use less fuel resources, to use energy more efficiently and to operate the supply chain in such a way that the environmental impact and carbon footprint are reduced to a minimum.
 Green supply chain management must become a core business strategy if it is to compete for attention amongst the many other pressing issues facing the business.

-As the majority of international businesses are developing sustainability initiatives and striving to reduce costs and emissions with more fuel efficient operations, having a dedicated and comprehensive green supply chain strategy has become a strategic imperative for companies wishing to compete and succeed in the global marketplace.
+As the majority of international businesses are developing sustainability initiatives and striving to reduce costs and emissions with more fuel-efficient operations, having a dedicated and comprehensive green supply chain strategy has become a strategic imperative for companies wishing to compete and succeed in the global marketplace.

-Globally recognised certifications such as the International Standards Organisation (ISO), Global Reporting Initiative (GRI) and ISO 14001 demonstrate that a business takes its environmental responsibilities seriously.
+Globally recognized certifications such as the International Standards Organisation (ISO), Global Reporting Initiative (GRI) and ISO 14001 demonstrate that a business takes its environmental responsibilities seriously.
 Such international accreditations provide high levels of assurance to clients who prefer to work with vendors that meet their environmental expectations.

 For real world insight on realising sustainable supply chains read Mark Millar’s book, Global Supply Chain Ecosystems, in which Mark discusses the most pressing challenges in 21st century supply chains and advises how to develop strategies for competitive advantage in a complex connected world.